eraybasar/pesdk-docs/_quickstarts/react_native.md

 ---
-layout: quickstart
+layout: quickstarts/content
-title: Getting Started with React-Native # title as shown in the menu and
+title: React-Native # title as shown in the menu and
 order: 1
 category:
+  - quickstsart
   - ios # One of the categories
   - android
 tags: &tags # tags that are necessary